robbievanleeuwen/section-properties/docs/source/rst/installation.rst

 ============

 These instructions will get you a copy of *sectionproperties* up and running on your local machine.
-You will need a working copy of python on your machine.
+You will need a working copy of python 3.7, 3.8 or 3.9 on your machine.

 Installing *sectionproperties*
 ------------------------------